susan IS a performance artist, entrepreneur and activist

 Susan Lieu is a Vietnamese-American playwright, solo performer and activist whose parents are Vietnamese refugee nail salon workers.
 “140 LBS” is a one-woman show on Body, Beauty + Death.
 It is the unfortunate true story of how Susan’s mother went in for plastic surgery and died due to a malpractice incident.
 At the time, Susan was 11 years old.
 The show weaves together several through-lines: the multi-generational immigrant experience; body insecurity and shame; repression and subsequent examination of personal loss; lack of accountability in the medical system.

 In 2018, she performed this show at the On the Boards’ Northwest New Works Festival and Bumbershoot, North America’s largest contemporary arts festival.
 Her work has been profiled in NPR, KING5 News, and the Northwest Asian Weekly.
-She is supported by the Seattle Office of Arts & Culture and 4Culture (King County).
+She is supported by the Seattle Office of Arts & Culture, 4Culture, Artist Trust and STG.
 Lieu works with non-profit Washington Advocates for Patient Safety to increase awareness on looking up the background of medical providers before invasive procedures.

 Susan began performing comedy in 2012, at venues including the Purple Onion, Carolines on Broadway and Jet City Improv.
 Her training includes Yale School of Drama and Freehold Theatre.
 She has a BA in Social Studies from Harvard, an MBA from Yale and is the co-founder of Socola Chocolatier, an artisanal chocolate company in San Francisco.
-She is a current Artist-in-Residence at The Collective in Seattle and alumna of the World Economic Forum Global Shapers Program and Coro Fellowship in Public Affairs.
+She has been the Artist-in-Residence at The Collective in Seattle and is an alumna of the World Economic Forum Global Shapers Program and Coro Fellowship in Public Affairs.